 - Sidewalk Chalk– I know sidewalk chalk for teens is not the first choice, but its a must.
 If you have younger children it’s a great way for them to bond and hang out.
 Keeping points for games, Tic-Tac-Toe, or doodling the name of their newest love are all ways to have fun.

 - Sand Toys– I know you wouldn’t think of sand toys as a must for teens, but everyone enjoys making a giant sand castle.
 Dads even thrown down a castle or two.

 - Rope– This is the most versatile item (next to duct tape) that we keep in our arsenal.
-Give a couple of boys (and dad) some rope and the next thing ya know you have a rope swing, a tight rope, or a survival shelter.
-Rope will keep them busy for hours!
+Give a couple of boys (and dad) some rope and the next thing ya know you have a rope swing, a tightrope, or a survival shelter.
+A rope will keep them busy for hours!